d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 |2020|1 T (social network)|100 GB|1 PF (NVIDIA DGX-2)|

-In this section, we begin to discuss how to harness this compute performance for your research.
-First by using single GPUs and at a later point, how to use multiple GPUs and multiple servers (with multiple GPUs).
+In this section, we begin to discuss how to harness this compute performance for your research by using single GPUs.
+At a later point, we show how to use multiple GPUs and multiple servers (with multiple GPUs).
 You might have noticed that MXNet `ndarray` looks almost identical to NumPy.